|Tom and I with our friend Sheila, a Vancouver reader and resident.|

 Photo from one year ago today, May 16, 2016:

-This appeared to be a Balinese boat, called Madurai, one of many designs that we spotted in the fishing harbor in Negara which is quite a site to see.
-For more beautifully decorated boats in the harbor please click here.
+This appeared to be a Balinese boat, called Madurai, one of many designs that we spotted in the fishing harbor in Negara, which is quite a sight to see.
+For more beautifully decorated boats in the harbor, please click here.